pry/pry/README.markdown

 `puts` method - many other aspects of Pry are also configurable making it a good choice for implementing custom shells.

+Pry now comes with an executable so it can be invoked at the command line.
+Just enter `pry` to start.
+A `.pryrc` file in the user's home directory will be loaded if it exists.
+Type `pry --help` at the command line for more information.

 * Install the [gem](https://rubygems.org/gems/pry): `gem install pry`
 * Read the [documentation](http://rdoc.info/github/banister/pry/master/file/README.markdown)
 * See the [source code](http://github.com/banister/pry)